 The Spring transect is conducted during the month of June or July.
 Spring 2020 data shows the use of different tillage practices for corn and soybeans across Steuben County (Figure 1.2).
 The use of No-Till decreased significantly from 25% in 2019 to 15% in the 2020 spring transect for corn; soybeans showed an increase from 73% in 2019 to 85% in spring 2020.
 The 2020 spring transect shows the use of mulch tillage (conservation tillage) rates increased from 9% in 2019 compared to 24% in 2020 (Figure 1.2).

 Several factors can contribute to an increase in No-Till percentages; one potential factor could be drought, which could cause extensive compaction due to loss of soil moisture.
 Though tillage is the traditional way to reduce compaction, extensive tillage can actually increase soil compaction over time.
-The use of cover crops such as oil seed radishes, turn-ups, or annual rye grass can be just as, or more effective in the long-term, as conventional tillage.
-The heavy rain fall in the Fall of 2018 and Spring 2019 can be contributed to the higher number of no-till due to machinery not be able to get into fields.
+The use of cover crops such as oil seed radishes, turnips, or annual rye grass can be just as, or more effective than, conventional tillage in the long term.
+The heavy rain fall in the Fall of 2018 and Spring of 2019 could have contributed to the higher number of no-till due to machinery not be able to get into fields.
 No till percentages declined in 2020 due to drier weather patterns that contributed to more favorable conservation tillage soil conditions.

 It is encouraging to see the increase in no-till practices in corn fields; it may indicate program success in educating producers on the benefits of these practices.
 The percentage changes in soybean tillage from 2020 to 2021 do not show statistically significant variations.
 It is still too early to tell if the use of No-Till is on a dramatic decline in use, or if recent data is a periodical fluctuation.
 We will continue to monitor and educate landowners about the tillage use across Steuben County in the coming years to better understand what tillage practices are being used and how fields are being managed.